nakrakiiya/cl-prime-maker/README.md

 5699885229276577728495724707769425629156908217502336077240701491905327286488809030648850373069454909
 ```

-* [cl-prime-maker:primep]
+###Function: cl-prime-maker:primep###
 Tests if N is a prime number.
 Returns T if N is a prime number.
 Returns NIL otherwise.

 ```cl
 CL-USER> (time (cl-prime-maker:primep 5699885229276577728495724707769425629156908217502336077240701491905327286488809030648850373069454909))